 Founded by Veterinarians

-Founded by a group of about 20 veterinarians, meeting in St. Louis for the 1981 American Veterinary Medical Association (AVMA) convention, the Association for Veterinary Informatics (AVI) operated under the name American Veterinary Computer Society (AVCS) until 1995.
-In 1995, AVI started the Talbot Informatics Symposium, in memory of Dr. Richard Talbot, a pioneer in veterinary informatics.
+Founded by a group of about 20 veterinarians, meeting in St. Louis for the 1981 American Veterinary Medical Association (AVMA) convention, the Association for Veterinary Informatics (AVI) operated under the name American Veterinary Computer Society (AVCS) until December 1995.
+In July 1995, AVCS started the Talbot Informatics Symposium, in memory of Dr. Richard Talbot, a pioneer in veterinary informatics.
 It currently operates as a non-profit organization recognized by the AVMA.